coddreau/wemacs/README.md

 wemacs
 ======

-Text editor built to run on a WebView, with keybindings inspired on Emacs
+Text editor built to run on a WebView, with key bindings inspired on Emacs